arushbolia/-FlutterPDFViewer/README.md

 # flutter_pdf_app

-A Flutter application to view PDF file via a link or through pre stored data.
+A Flutter application to view PDF file via a link or through stored data.

 ## Getting Started